 If you’re thinking about writing a memoir, but wondering how to start, or when to start, or whether to start—here’s a couple of tips.

 Tip One: An autobiography strives to capture the entire life story, front to back.
-A memoir focuses instead on memorable moments, key turning points, transformative events, and peak experiences.
+A memoir focuses instead on key turning points, memorable moments, transformative events, peak experiences.

 This episodic structure provides some immediate payoffs.
 It greatly eases the writing task.
 It clears away the need for a strict linear line and smooth transitions—and it allows for stories that don't easily fit together.